 We don't just talk cars ... we teach how to buy them.

-Potential used Kia buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Potential older model Kia buyers can use this information to help identify which ones may be the best fit as well as how to then purchase one at the best possible price ... and yes, even at wholesale.

 Kia's development here is reminiscent of Honda's and Toyota's first foray into the U.S. market.
 For those of you around then, they were initially widely considered "little boxes of junk".
 In fact, saying something was "made in Japan" was a major negative because of its reputation for poor quality.
 But about 10 years later, all that had changed and they were making a superior vehicle at a better price.
 The rest is history.

 We find the Korean maker Kia (now owned by Hyundai) followed that same path.
 If you still haven't noticed, they make an excellent vehicle at an affordable price.
 If you do research on the internet, you'll find a lot of very good "Expert Reviews" for these older models.
 You'll also find very strong "Consumer Reviews" from people who actually own them.

 Kia Optima: In the midsize sedan category, the Optima certainly delivers a lot of bang for the buck.
-Like other Kias, it's loaded with features not usually found in its price range, has a strong build quality, a great warranty and very attractive pricing.
+Like other Kias, it's loaded with features not usually found in its price range, has a strong build quality and very attractive pricing.
 It's also roomy and comfortable, while offering solid handling as well.

 There's a solid driving experience in the Optima's second generation which debuted for 2006 and was carried through the 2010 model year.
 Though certainly not a performance vehicle, the front-wheel drive Optima possesses a responsive steering system and suspension, making it a somewhat surprisingly capable drive around town.
 And even the base model LX comes well-equipped for the price, with features like side airbags, a CD player, air conditioning, power windows, power locks, power mirrors, a 60/40-split folding rear seat and cruise control.